How does a help to buy ISA work?

-3. Help to buy ISA -Available to first-time buyers only, for every £200 you deposit, the government will pay a £50 tax-free ‘bonus’ to go towards the property you want to buy.
+Available to first-time buyers only, a help to buy ISA is a saving scheme whereby the government will boost what you save by 25%.
+So, for every £200 you save, the government will pay a £50 tax-free ‘bonus’ to go towards your first home.

 You’ll get the government bonus when you buy a property; if you decide not to buy one, then you won’t get the extra money.
 The bonus part of a help to buy ISA is paid per person, so if you’re planning on buying a home with someone else and you’re both first-time buyers, you’ll get double the money.